quarkme84/qksplot/docs-sphinx/profile.rst

 Drawing
 =======

 The Profile module's design is intended only for profilling in order to let the user decide which library they prefer for plotting.
 Hence, this module has no drawing/plotting capabilities.
-But, we recognized the need to plot easy and quickly and for this reason the rootplots package provides a separate module specifically created to quickly draw profile objects.
+But, we recognized the need to plot easy and quickly and for this reason the qksplot package provides a separate module specifically created to quickly draw profile objects.
 Go read about it here.

 Reference Documentation